thenexthub/Codira/docs/DriverInternals.md

 Job's dependencies have all been completed (or determined to be skippable), it is scheduled for execution; otherwise it is marked as *blocked.*

-To support Jobs compiling individual Swift files, which may or may not need to be run, the Compilation keeps track of a DependencyGraph.
+To support Jobs compiling individual Codira files, which may or may not need to be run, the Compilation keeps track of a DependencyGraph.
 (If file A depends on file B and file B has changed, file A needs to be recompiled.)
 When a Job completes successfully, the Compilation will both re-attempt to schedule Jobs